Single Server Docker Deployment (Simple Install)

 6. Security

-Comma separated list of MI services that must not have outside access.
-By default all services are opened externally.
+Comma-separated list of MI services that must not have outside access.
+By default, all services except are opened externally.

 ./installer.py --restrict-access mysql,dataprocessor